 In the coming year, being a music-making community together will require extra grace, flexibility and understanding from each of us.
 We value your feedback now and as we move forward; please reach out if you have questions, concerns, or ideas about any of this.
 At the same time, we ask for your flexibility and grace as we attempt to program a year that will be marked by unique limitations, in addition to - we hope - exciting discoveries of new ways of music-making and existing in community together.

 -We are planning to move forward with string ensembles insofar as we are able.
-Rehearsals will take place in Winkler on Thursday evenings; rehearsal format will vary from group to group, and may change throughout the season according to public health restrictions.
+Rehearsals will take place in Morden on Wednesday evenings; rehearsal format will vary from group to group, and may change throughout the season according to public health restrictions.
 All rehearsing will be done in compliance with the public health directives from the Manitoba government.
 String ensembles will work towards a video-recorded fundraising event in late November/early December.
 More details will be provided when registrations open in mid-August.

 -Plans for rehearsals and concert in Winter 2021 will be announced in November 2020.